lucasleschynski/parallel-sort/README.md

 ## Motivations

-I have recently been learning about high-performance computing and have developed quite an interest in it.
-After reading about parallelism and distributed computing, I decided to play around with it a bit myself.

-Prior to doing this, I had some experience in C, but not C++.
-Obviously, C++ is very applicable to these things, so I have also used this project as an exercise to learn the basics of C++.

 Note: This project was done on an M1 Pro chip using g++ 12.2.0, so results may vary on other platforms.

 ## The Process